An alphabet is a set of letters.

 Some historians believe that people known as the Sumerians were the first to use a written language, about 5 000 years ago.
 Their alphabet and writing was known as cuneiform (say: koon-ee-form) and is wedge shaped marks made in clay tablets.
 A blunt piece of reed was used to make the marks and was called a stylus.
 Each wedge shape represented a sound and could be used to spell words.
 The clay tablets were baked hard.

 The Chinese written language is a mixture of single-sound symbols and symbols that represent a word or an idea.
-Still others say that the idea of an alphabet, where one symbol stands for only one sound, was first used in ancient Egypt about 4000 years ago.

 The ancient Greeks created their own alphabet and so did the ancient Romans.